garrettbates/garrettdbates.com/_posts/2025-10-20-how-big-is-this-decision-really.md

 Some decisions require just a little bit more diligence than others.
 However, it can be tough to know just *how much effort* to put in.
 Shoot from the hip?
 Or go through the wringer pulling in everyone and their mother to ensure alignment?

-In this post, we’ll walk through a few reference points to help you right-size your effort before diving in.
-You’ll find four levels of decision scope — from small, single-team calls to large, cross-org investments — each with guidance on typical timelines, who to involve, and how to document outcomes.
+In this post, we'll walk through a few reference points to help you right-size your effort before diving in.
+You'll find four levels of decision scope — from small, single-team calls to large, cross-org investments — each with guidance on typical timelines, who to involve, and how to document outcomes.

-If you haven’t read [Driving Complex Decisions](/driving-complex-decisions), it lays out the foundational building blocks and mental models that this post builds upon.
-Here, we’ll focus on concrete examples and how to tailor the process by decision size.
+If you haven't read [Driving Complex Decisions](/driving-complex-decisions), it lays out the foundational building blocks and mental models that this post builds upon.
+Here, we'll focus on concrete examples and how to tailor the process by decision size.

 ## 🧭 How to use this guide
-Before diving in, here’s a quick map of the four “levels” of decision scope we’ll cover — from small, self-contained changes to major cross-org investments.
+Before diving in, here's a quick map of the four "levels" of decision scope we'll cover — from small, self-contained changes to major cross-org investments.
 Use this as a reference to gauge how much diligence and coordination your upcoming decision likely needs.

 | **Decision Level** | **Scope**                                  | **Approx. Timeline** | **Primary Focus**                                         |
 | ------------------ | ------------------------------------------ | -------------------- | --------------------------------------------------------- |